-Impact United partner organizations receive individualized coaching and support from Mile High United Way's performance evaluation and learning team coaches to accomplish their organizational goals.
-Coaches work with each partner to develop a unique capacity building plan that will meet the immediate needs of the organization and help them achieve greater impact with the people they serve.
-Impact United organizations also learn from each other, and receive peer learning opportunities and leadership development training. “[Impact United] is an opportunity for nonprofits to really transform their organizational practice and that transformation comes in the form of becoming more outcomes-driven, more data-driven so that ultimately, they are constantly improving their program,” added Kenzie Strong, Mile High United Way's Senior Director of Evaluation and Learning.
+Participants meet with Mile High United Way coaches to develop a capacity building plan for their immediate needs.
+Participants also learn from each other, and receive peer learning opportunities and leadership development training. “[Impact United] is an opportunity for nonprofits to really transform their organizational practice and that transformation comes in the form of becoming more outcomes-driven, more data-driven so that ultimately, they are constantly improving their program,” added Kenzie Strong, Mile High United Way's Senior Director of Evaluation and Learning.

 About our Impact United partners:

-- Cleo Parker Robinson Dance: For over 40 years, Cleo Parker Robinson Dance has served as a local anchor and international destination for the study and celebration of culture with an emphasis on dance and its relation to community empowerment and democratic renewal.
-Through Impact United, Cleo Parker Robinson Dance will improve its evaluation efforts in order to better demonstrate the impact of their programming on individuals and communities.
+- Cleo Parker Robinson Dance: For more than 40 years, Cleo Parker Robinson Dance has served as a local anchor and international destination for the study and celebration of culture with an emphasis on dance and its relation to community empowerment and democratic renewal.
+Within Impact United, Cleo Parker Robinson Dance will improve its program evaluation efforts in order to better demonstrate impact.

-- Colorado Statewide Parent Coalition: Through their Providers Advancing School Outcomes (PASO) program, the Colorado Statewide Parent Coalition trains Family, Friend, and Neighbor (FFN) care providers to promote school readiness for Latino children birth to five years old by transforming their homes into early learning environments for children.
-Through Impact United, the Colorado Statewide Parent Coalition will focus on evaluating all aspects of their PASO program and strengthening their organization through board development and business planning.
+- Colorado Statewide Parent Coalition: Through their Providers Advancing School Outcomes (PASO) program, the Colorado Statewide Parent Coalition trains Family, Friend, and Neighbor (FFN) care providers to promote school readiness for Latino children birth to 5 years old by transforming their homes into early learning environments for children.
+During Impact United, they will focus on evaluating all aspects of their PASO program, and strengthening their organization through board development and business planning.

 - Clinica Tepeyac: Clinica Tepeyac provides culturally competent health care and preventative health services for the medically underserved.
 Since its inception in 1994, Clinica Tepeyac has evolved to meet the ongoing needs of the community.
-Through Impact United, Clinica Tepeyac will focus on improving their community engagement and outreach strategies in order to reach more people in need of their services.
+As an Impact United participant, Clinica Tepeyac improve their community engagement and outreach strategies in order to reach more people in need of their services.